ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_wpf/how-to-1.md

     }
 ```

 This code is designed to measure and display the performance (execution time) of a vector addition of a product over a specified number of executions.
 The results are dynamically displayed in the UI through a chart that is bound to the Items collection.
-This collection is implemented using ObservableCollection<ChartData> for the Items property.
-ObservableCollection is a dynamic data collection that provides notifications when items are added, removed, or when the whole list is refreshed.
+This collection is implemented using **ObservableCollection<ChartData>** for the Items property.
+ObservableCollection is a dynamic data collection that provides notifications when items are added, removed or when the whole list is refreshed.
 Therefore, the chart will be refreshed whenever items are added to the ObservableCollection.

 Next, in the constructor, the InitializeComponent method is called to initialize the window components defined in XAML.
 The DataContext of the window is set to itself (this), enabling data binding between the window's controls and its properties.
 It also initializes a label with the system's processor architecture, fetched from environment variables.

-The ButtonRunCalculations_Click method is an event handler for a button's Click event.
+The **ButtonRunCalculations_Click** method is an event handler for a button's Click event.
 It reads the vector size and execution count from two text boxes (TextBoxVectorSize and TextBoxExecutionCount), converts them into integers, and then uses these values to call the MeasurePerformance method on the PerformanceHelper class.
 This method measures the execution time of a computation (performed by the VectorHelper.AdditionOfProduct method) repeated a specified number of times (executionCount).
 The resulting execution time is then added to the Items collection as a new ChartData object, which triggers an update in the UI to reflect the new data.

-Lastly, the ButtonClearResults_Click method clears the Items collection, which removes all data points from the UI.
+Lastly, the **ButtonClearResults_Click** method clears the Items collection, which removes all data points from the UI.

 You have an application ready.
 In the next step, you will launch it using Arm64 and x64 configurations to compare the computation times.